CubeVic/coinmarketcapAPI/README.md

 ## :cherry_blossom: Community

-As metioned before the contribution guidelines are not done yet, but any report or suggestion will be appreciated
+As mentioned before the contribution guidelines are not done yet, but any report or suggestion will be appreciated

  ###  :fire: Contribution